berislavlopac/pyotr/docs/server.md

 which is supposed to be globally unique; Pyotr takes advantage of this field to find the corresponding endpoint function.

-If a module is passed to the `Application`, the app will at runtime look at all the `operationId` values in the spec and try to find the one which  a route for each of them.
+Endpoint functions can be defined in several ways:

+#### A Python Module

+The first way is as a Python module that contains the endpoint functions.
+For example, assume that we have the module `server/endpoints.py`, looking something like this:

+    async def foo_endpoint(request):
+        return {"foo": "bar"}

+    async def bar_endpoint(request):
+        return {"bar": "foo"}

+We can then define our application in the following way:

+    from myserver import endpoints

+    app = Application(spec=api_spec, module=endpoints)

+Assuming, of course, that our OpenAPI spec contains `operationId`s named `fooEndpoint` and `barEndpoint`.

+#### A Python Module Path

+Alternatively, instead of an imported module we can pass a string in the form of a dot-separated path; for example, `myserver.endpoints`.
+The equivalent of the example above would now be:

+    app = Application(spec=api_spec, module="myserver.endpoints")

-If the module is in the form of a dot-separated path, `pyotr` will locate the endpoint module by combining the `base` argument and the `operationId` value, converting the function name to snake case if necessary.
-E.g. if the base is `path.to.endpoints` and the `operationId` is `fooBar`, it will import the `foo_bar` function located in either `path/to/endpoints.py` (or `path/to/endpoints/__init__.py`).
-Also, if the `operationId` value contains dots it will try to build the full path, so `some.extra.levels.fooBar` will look for the module `path/to/endpoints/some/extra/levels.py`.
+`pyotr` will try to locate the endpoint module by combining the `module` argument and the `operationId` value, converting the function name to snake case if necessary.
+E.g. if the base is `myserver.endpoints` and the `operationId` is `fooEndpoint`, it will import the `foo_endpoint` function located in either `myserver/endpoints.py` (or `myserver/endpoints/__init__.py`).
+Also, if the `operationId` value itself contains dots it will try to build the full path, so `some.extra.levels.fooBar` will look for the module `myserver/endpoints/some/extra/levels.py`.

+#### Setting Individual Endpoints

-Alternatively, endpoints can be set manually, using the `set_endpoint` method:
+The endpoints can also be set individually, using the `set_endpoint` method:

     from pyotr.server import Application
-    from path.to.endpoints import some_endpoint
+    from myserver.endpoints import some_endpoint, another_endpoint

     app = Application(spec=api_spec)